jtn017/capstone/vivado_project/README.md

 For ease all code that was developed resides in our git repo.
 However, for ease of reuse the complete Vivado project can be found in the google drive located here: [HDL](https://drive.google.com/drive/folders/1hCCl8DFLbI2U8BpWim0KFGjcfS-IHtDU?usp=sharing)

+This consists of the rx_ip project that was used to package our main demodulator IP.
+The drive also holds our complete Vivado project.
+A

 ### Our Additions

 The FMCOMMS4 has a minimum sampling rate of 25MHz.
-Our design is meant to operate at 4 MSPS.
+Our design is meant to operate at 4MSPS.
 As a result we had two options:

 * Use the Half-band filters that reside in the AD9361.
 * Add interpolating/decimating filters in the FPGA.